 Reviews are, in essence, a process whereby the writer critically evaluates a given event, phenomenon, object or text.
 A review can be based on a newspaper, journal or magazine article, a book, a whole field or type of literature, an artwork, a performance, a policy, a piece or type of architecture, an exhibition, a restaurant, fashion, or on any one of a number of other things.

 In most cases, a review is quite short.
-In the case of scholarly journals and newspapers these are generally around 1000-word documents and seldom exceed this.
-However, it is possible you will sometimes see longer reviews with extended commentary.
+In the case of scholarly journals and newspapers, these are generally around 1000-word documents and seldom exceed this word count.
+However, it is possible that sometimes you will see longer reviews with extended commentary.
 In any case, a review should be clear and succinct.
 Although the subject matter, style and tone can vary, there are some common elements in a review:

 - Secondly, and of more importance, reviews set out the writer’s critical evaluation of the work’s content.
 This evaluation includes their reaction(s) to the piece i.e. what they found noteworthy, whether the author’s effort was persuasive or effective, and how this improved their understanding of the matters covered in the book.

-- Lastly, as well as undertaking an analysis of a given work, review writers usually indicate if they think readers would enjoy or appreciate the work or not.
+- Lastly, along with undertaking an analysis of a given work, review writers usually indicate if they think readers would enjoy or appreciate the work or not.

 Find more useful information in article "Professional Book Reviews Are Easy for Us"

 How to Get Good at Reviewing: Three Useful Examples